yogeshhegde/processor-sdk-doc/source/debian/Demo_User_Guides/Chromium_Browser.rst

 Performance of MotionMark
 =========================

-Standard Javascript benchmarks available at these URLS: https://browserbench.org/MotionMark/
+Standard Javascript benchmarks are available at https://browserbench.org/MotionMark/

 Run as the root user